Mongolian writing systems: Traditional alphabet

 At the very beginning of the Mongol Empire, around 1204, Genghis Khan defeated the Naimans and captured a Uyghur scribe called Tata-tonga, who then adapted the Uyghur alphabet—a descendant of the Syriac alphabet, via Sogdian—to write Mongol.
 With only minor modifications, it is used in Inner Mongolia to this day.
 Its most salient feature is its vertical direction; it is the only vertical script still in use that is written from left to right.
 (All other vertical writing systems are written right to left.)
 This is because the Uyghurs rotated their script 90 degrees anticlockwise to emulate the Chinese writing system.

+Folded alphabet

 As a variant of the traditional script there exists a vertical square script (Босоо дөрвөлжин), also called folded script, used e.g. on the Mongolian banknotes.
+Folded script is usually used in stylized contexts, and is often associated with calligraphy.

 Galik alphabet

 In 1587, the translator and scholar Ayuush Güüsh created the Galik alphabet, inspired by Sonam Gyatso, the third Dalai Lama.
 It primarily added extra letters to transcribe Tibetan and Sanskrit terms in religious texts, and later also from Chinese and Russian.
 Later some of these letters were officially merged into traditional alphabet as a group named "Galig usug" to transcribe foreign words in modern use.